philipcwhite/Monitoring/README.md

 ## Updates

+10/5/2018 - Devices, graphing, and the event view are back.
+I hope to have the first Windows beta release out in a week or so.

 10/4/2018 - I started a massive rewrite of the webserver using CherryPy.
 A lot of the existing functionality is currently missing.
 I am working to add this back as soon as possible.
 I was going to hold off on updating the code repository but this is the direction I am moving in so I am keeping the project up to date.
 I've also cleaned up a lot of the template code and fixed a lot of bugs in the website and collector.
 As this gets closer to an official release I will post more detailed documentation on how things work.
 I am planning on using InnoSetup for windows to build an installable package for both the agent and server.
 I am not a Linux expert so and Linux development will come in a later release.

 So what has been done/ported?
 The main framework for the site has been moved over.
 Pages are there but many are blank.
 The event engine and collector are both working.
 On the website, I have built a simple cookie/session authentication system.
 There is room for improvement here but it is working.
 The website runs as a Windows service.
 Currently off the default 8080 port.
 SSL will be configured later.
 No need for Apache, IIS, etc. :)